spglancy/react-api-proj/README.md

 Goal build components that display various elements of the weather data.

 - **Temperature component**.
-Create a component whose sole task is to display teh temperature.
+Create a component whose sole task is to display the temperature.
 You should pass the temperature into the component as a prop and the component should display it.
   - Bonus!
 The temperature is supplied in kelvin.
 Your Temperature component should be able to display the temperature as fahrenheit.
 The formula is: `300K × 9/5 - 459.67`.
   - Stretch goal!
 Temperature component takes a parameter `isMetric` if this is true the component converts the temperature from Kelvin to Celsius.
 - **WeatherDescription** component.
 This component takes the values used for title and description and displays them.